jmburges/iOSPrework/README.md

 and transformations without sacrificing speed.
 The graphics card was designed to do this and it does a great job.
 With that great power comes great responsibility though. iPhone and iPad users expect fluid animations.
-Thankfully, many standard animations you are used o seeing are actually built into the iOS SDK and are super easy to integrate.
+Thankfully, many standard animations you are used to seeing are actually built into the iOS SDK and are super easy to integrate.

 Beginner